 For the majority of courses, you should apply between the beginning of September and 15 January.
-However, applications for Oxford or Cambridge, and for medicine, veterinary science and dentistry must be made before 15 October, and some art courses have a later date.
+However, applications for Oxford or Cambridge, and for medicine, veterinary science and dentistry must be made before 15 October.
 See UCAS information on important dates.
 If you are not ready to apply by the recommended deadline, a later application may be possible as long as the courses are not full.

 Part of the UCAS application process requires you to write a personal statement.
 This is your opportunity to tell universities or colleges about your suitability for the course(s) that you hope to study.
 Adults have lots of skills and life experiences that will be valued in higher education, so this is your chance to sell yourself!
 You need to demonstrate your enthusiasm and commitment, what makes you suitable for the programme, your reasons for wanting to do the course and your long-term plans.